Mining equipment maintenance and worker safety

-BHP Billiton Nickel West has the benefit of a comprehensive asset register which provides clear accurate visibility of their assets and equipment while providing highly detailed tracking of all maintenance work carried out on these assets.
+BHP Nickel West has the benefit of a comprehensive asset register that provides clear accurate visibility of their assets and equipment while providing highly detailed tracking of all maintenance work carried out on these assets.

 Hardcat solutions improve return on investment